danielrcollins1/OED-Expanded/npcs.md

 It is recommended that the Judge keep a short roster of basic NPC info (names, stats, personality).

-NPC types can be generate randomly below.
+NPC types can be generated randomly below.

 **Ability Scores**: As below based on level.